A Very Special Christmas

 Support www.hipchristmas.com!
 Shop at Amazon, Apple Music, and more...

-In their book Merry Christmas Baby: Christmas Music From Bing To Sting, Dave Marsh and Steve Propes praise this record - the brainchild of producer Jimmy Iovine - as the virtual reincarnation of Phil Spector's Christmas Gift For You.
-While I think A Very Special Christmas (1987) is just fine, I also think that Marsh and Propes overstate the case by a North Pole mile.
-Certainly, the album was an labor of love (proceeds benefit the Special Olympics), and it contains some wonderful performances.
-Generally, though, it is slick and overproduced, and it suffers from the inclusion of several substandard tracks (foremost being Bon Jovi's unbelievably bombastic cover of Clarence Carter's "Back Door Santa").
-On the other hand, A Very Special Christmas single-handedly launched a Christmas music frenzy that continues to this day (making my job all but impossible, by the way).
-A milestone?
-Sure.
-A classic?
-Not really.
+That was, in fact, Iovine's stated intention, and the album was certainly a labor of love, with proceeds benefitting the Special Olympics.
+But, while I think A Very Special Christmas is just fine, I also think that Marsh and Propes overstated the case by a North Pole mile.
+The album contains some wonderful performances, but it is often slick and overproduced, and it suffers from the inclusion of several substandard tracks - foremost being Bon Jovi's unbelievably bombastic cover of Clarence Carter's "Back Door Santa."
+Inarguably, however, A Very Special Christmas launched a holiday music frenzy that continues to this day - making my job all but impossible, by the way.
+So, is it a milestone?
+Absolutely.
+Is it a classic?
+Not even close.

-Speaking of boxes, the first five volumes of the series were packaged together in 2003 as A Very Special Christmas Collection (now deleted and very scarce), appearing to signal that Very Special Christmas was winding down - though such was not the case, we were soon to learn.
+The entertainment industry seems to believe that more of a good thing is always better.
+Like most endless series of sequels, though, A Very Special Christmas just got less special each time out of the box.
+And, speaking of boxes, the first five volumes of the series were packaged together in 2003 as A Very Special Christmas Collection (now deleted and very scarce), appearing to signal that Very Special Christmas was winding down - though such was not the case, we were soon to learn.
 And, it's worth noting that at least two other discs were compiled as adjuncts to this rock-oriented series - Jazz To The World (1995) and World Christmas (1996).
-Finally, let's not forgot that all these discs serve a very good cause; despite my reservations I purchased them all, and I encourage you to do the same.
+Finally, let's not forget that all these discs serve a very good cause; despite my critical reservations, I purchased them all, and I encourage you to do the same.

 Thankfully, the next installment of the Very Special Christmas series breathed a bit of life into the wheezing construct.
-Comprised entirely of folk, bluegrass, and country music (genres ignored in previous volumes), A Very Special Acoustic Christmas (2003) even featured new artwork - surely a sign that a new leaf was being overturned!
+Comprised entirely of folk, bluegrass, and country music (genres largely ignored in previous volumes), A Very Special Acoustic Christmas (2003) even featured new artwork - surely a sign that a new leaf was being overturned!
 Personally, I took little comfort from this new direction, being no fan of modern acoustic music.
 I find it, more often than not, to be polite, respectful, or introspective where it should be hungry, passionate, and rowdy.
 A Very Special Acoustic Christmas suffered from these maladies, though it admittedly compiled a pleasant hour of pickin'.
 What this new volume said about the future of the Very Special Christmas series is debatable, but sometimes a change is as good as a rest....

 Throughout A Very Special Acoustic Christmas, young bucks (Pat Green) and contemporary heavyweights (Wynonna Judd) coexisted peacefully with old-timers like Earl Scruggs and Ralph Stanley.
 Alison Krauss gets point for trying something different (a soulful original song, "Only You Can Bring Me Cheer"), but she sounds uncomfortable outside her usual down-home setting.
 Norah Jones (who seems out of place, regardless), contributes a fine reading of Horace Silver's "Peace," a Christmas song that never names the holiday.
-And, Alan Jackson - never a favorite of mine - delivers an affecting rendition of "Just Put A Ribbon In Your Hair" (first recorded by Doug Stone in 1992).
+And, Alan Jackson - never a favorite of mine - delivers an affecting, understated performance of "Just Put A Ribbon In Your Hair" (first recorded by Doug Stone in 1992).

 The problem is, very few of the other performances are truly memorable.
 Reba McEntire, for instance, turns in a perfectly lovely - but boring - reading of "Silent Night," and the same can be said for tracks by Ricky Skaggs and Patty Loveless.
-Others, such as Rhonda Vincent's "Christmas Time At Home," fall victim to the theory that dressing clichés in acoustic instrumentation and Appalachian harmonies somehow makes them meaningful.
+Others, such as Rhonda Vincent's "Christmas Time At Home," fall victim to the theory that dressing up clichés in acoustic instrumentation and Appalachian harmonies somehow makes them meaningful.

 In 2008, a curiously arbitrary compilation appeared.
-Playlist Plus packaged three previously discs together: Very Special Christmas 2, Very Special Christmas 3, and Very Special Acoustic Christmas.
+Playlist Plus packaged three previously released discs together: Very Special Christmas 2, Very Special Christmas 3, and Very Special Acoustic Christmas.
 A "best of" compilation would have been welcome - something to separate the notable wheat from the abundant chaff.
-Playlist Plus, however, feels like Universal is just clearing off the shelves.
+Playlist Plus, however, feels like Universal is just clearing the shelves.
 Which they probably are.
 Whatever.
 Don't buy it.

 In 2012, on the 25th anniversary of the original album (am I that old?), we got two more installments: the pop/rock package 25 Years Bringing Joy To The World and the religious collection Today's Top Christian Artists Bringing Peace On Earth.
 Both of them raised the bar from Very Special Christmas 7, but they still didn't inspire me to rush to the shops and plunk down my dollars.
 As for the former, it contains plenty of star power (Jason Mraz, Christina Aguilera, Rascal Flatts, Dave Matthews), but I was drawn mainly to the "new" Cheap Trick song "I Want You For Christmas," which the veteran power poppers fashioned from their greatest hit, "I Want You To Want Me."
 Concerning the latter, I will remain gracious by paraphrasing Jackson Browne: I am a heathen and a pagan, but I remain on the side of Jesus - philosophically, if not musically. [top of page]